 3. Not all spiders in houses are house spiders.

 House spiders typically colonize new buildings via eggs sacs attached to furniture or building materials, but sometimes outdoor spiders also wander inside.
 Many of these are spiders that eschew webs in favor of active hunting, like wolf spiders, and may be seen scampering across floors or walls.
 If you release one of these outside, you might actually be doing it a favor.
 Just be sure to let the right one out.

 Crawford notes that suspected "wolf spiders" are often just male European house spiders, which tend to roam around more than females do.
 And although many house spiders weave webs, a few mix things up by actively hunting prey.
 It's not always easy to tell indoor and outdoor spiders apart, but it might help to study the eyes more than markings or other features.
 For reference, compare this photo of a common house spider with this photo of an American wolf spider.

-And for more help, check out MNN's guide to distinguishing types of spiders.
+And for more help, check out MNN's guide to different types of spiders.

-Tegenaria domestica is also known as the domestic house spider, drain spider or barn funnel weaver.
-(Photo: Nikk/Flickr)
+Tegenaria domestica is known as the domestic house spider or barn funnel weaver.
+(Photo: Nikk [CC BY 2.0]/Flickr)